-Media and Information Literacy (MIL) is the ability to engage with all kinds of media and information safely and responsibly (social media, newspapers, books, radio, books, radio, television, billboards, websites, and many more).
+Media and Information Literacy (MIL) is the ability to engage with all kinds of media and information safely and responsibly (social media, digital games, websites, newspaper, books, radio, television, billboards, and many more).
 MIL is a lifelong learning experience and encourages people to become digital citizens.
 Media and information literate citizens are equipped to understand complex media messages, recognize disinformation, verify any kind of information, communicate safely and responsibly, and produce meaningful media messages to amplify their voices.
-These competencies enable them to bridge tensions in times of information disorder,10 and show positive effects on social cohesion.
-Media and information literacy involves different dimensions, e.g.,
+These competencies enable them to bridge tensions in times of information disorder,8 and show positive effects on social cohesion.
+Media and information literacy involves different dimensions, e.g., decisions, it is important for people to learn early on how to assess the opportunities and risks of AI.
+This also involves awareness of potential biases in AI systems and their impact on the spread of information and the formation of opinions.
+AI competence enables people to navigate safely and responsibly in a media world shaped by AI and to use the technology for their own benefit and for the good of society.